Do not kid yourself…

 These are some of the issues that new contacts may be looking at.
 We perceive things based on available info every minute of every day.
 You can say that you don’t — but you do.

 How you email your business contacts will reflect what you feel is essential and your level of professionalism to the other side.
-Your actions, or lack thereof when it comes to your business email communications, can also reflect on your business image, branding, and reputation.
+Your actions, or lack thereof, regarding your business email communications, can also reflect on your business image, branding, and reputation.

 Is your communication style one that will win a contract compared to your perceived competitors?
 Are you someone that can be trusted and relied upon?
-Each email you send provides a window into what can be expected when choosing to do business with you.
+Your email shows what can be expected when doing business with you.

 Why risk a negative impact when it can be so easily avoided?